Rushika-15/LGMVIP-Web-Task-3/README.md

 # Registration_Form
-Simple Registration Form using HTML, CSS and JavaScript
+Registration Form using HTML, CSS and JavaScript